-The bio page on the website of prolific author Ariel Gore, editor and publisher of The End of Eve, has been called “Terms of Endearment meets Whatever Happened to Baby Jane?”, an award-winning online magazine, notes that her new book,
+The website of prolific author Ariel Gore notes that her new book, The End of Eve, has been called “Terms of Endearment meets Whatever Happened to Baby Jane?”
+(For info on Terms, see this link.)

 Part of the publisher’s description of Gore and The End of Eve:

 At age 39, Ariel Gore has everything she’s always wanted: a successful writing career, a long-term partnership, a beautiful if tiny home, a daughter in college and a son in preschool.
 But life’s happy endings don’t always last.
 If it’s not one thing, after all, it’s your mother.
 Her name is Eve.
 Her epic temper tantrums have already gotten her banned from three cab companies in Portland.
 And she’s here to announce that she’s dying.
 ‘Pitifully, Ariel,’ she sighs.
 ‘You’re all I have.’
 Ariel doesn’t want to take care of her crazy dying mother, but she knows she will.
 It’s the right thing to do, isn’t it?
 And, anyway, how long could it go on?
 ‘Don’t worry,’ Eve says.
 ‘If I’m ever a burden, I’ll just blow my brains out.’

 Why Did Gore Choose toTake Care of Her “Crazy Dying” Mom?

 I became my mom’s caregiver because she was widowed and only had two kids and my sister refused to have anything to do with it.
 So it fell to me to take it on or to abandon her, which was certainly an option.
 I think usually if there is a queer kid in the family it falls to the queer kid to do the caregiving.
 In the same way that if there are no queers but there’s a female—it would fall to the female before it fell to the male children very generally speaking.